EricApostal/vex-robot/README.md

 #include "robot/tasks.hpp"

 class NewTask: public Tasks {

+    // You don't have to use "override", but it ensures we're doing what we want to -- our compiler will tell us if we are trying to
+    // override a method that doesn't exist void onTick() override {
     /*
-    onTick is everything you want to run persistantly.
+        This is everything you want to run persistantly.
-    Much of what you run will be in onTick
+        Much of what you run will be in onTick.

+        Once you add it to the scheduler, this function will run every 10ms.
     */

-    // You don't have to use "override", but it ensures we're doing what we want to -- our compiler will tell us if we are trying to
-    // override a method that doesn't exist void onTick() override {
-        // do whatever you want on tick
     }

     void onStart() override {